 Visit Admissions to learn more about deadlines and requirements.

 Ready to apply?
-Fill out this simple form and UC’s representative for graduate and military programs will contact you shortly.
+Fill out this simple form and a UC program representative will contact you shortly.

 First steps after applying to UC: